autoblocksai/autoblocks-examples/README.md

 | [langchain](/Python/langchain)         | Automatic tracing of LangChain |
 | [openai-manual](/Python/openai-manual) | Manual tracing of openai calls |
 <!-- Python end -->

-## More Information

-For more information on how to use Autoblocks, visit the [Autoblocks documentation](https://docs.autoblocks.ai/).